 Cherkizovo’s management also mentioned that the market exaggerated the negative impact of Russia's World Trade Organization (WTO) accession on the industry.

 “Import does not currently play a significant role in the poultry sector, and the quote system is to be maintained.
-In the pork sector, the import duties on live pigs are to be cut to 5% from 40% which will reduce the company’s EBITDA margin in this business to 30–35% from 40–42%,” the company said.
+In the pork sector, the import duties on live pigs are to be cut to 5 % from 40 % which will reduce the company’s EBITDA margin in this business

 Since Tuesday, the Russian sanitary watchdog halted the import of livestock, including cattle, sheep, goats, and pigs from the E.U. over health concerns.
 BCS said the ban was likely to be extended.
 The government also discussed other ways to support domestic meat producers, such as keeping zero profit tax and subsidizing the interest payments for bank loans.